-A) Type/ Selection
+Type/Selection

-For optimum performance and safety it is essential that only a proprietary brand LEISURE battery is used with a typical capacity of 75 to 120 Ah (Ampere / hours).
+For optimum performance and safety it is essential that only a proprietary brand 'leisure' battery is used with a typical capacity of 75 to 120 Ah (ampere/hours).
 A normal car battery is NOT suitable.
-This battery should always be connected when the system is in use.
-The EC325PSU is configured at the factory for standard lead acid leisure batteries, however your dealer can reconfigure the unit to work with Gel batteries if required.
-The dealer may make a small charge for undertaking this work.
-Some vehicle installations can cater for two leisure batteries connected in parallel.
-In these cases it is recommended that two identical batteries are used.
+This battery should always be connected when the system is in use

+The EC155 PSU is designed to charge standard lead acid 'leisure' batteries, however it may be used with Gel batteries depending on their composition.
+Please consult the battery documentation for further advice.

 The battery feed is fitted with an inline fuse between the battery and the electrical harness, and is usually located immediately outside the battery compartment or within 500mm of the battery.
 The maximum rating of this fuse is 20A per battery.

-B) Installation & Removal
+Installation & Removal

-Always disconnect the 230v mains supply and turn the EC325PSU charger switch to the OFF (0) position before removing or installing the battery.
+Always disconnect the 230V mains supply and turn the EC155 PSU charger switch to the OFF (0) position before removing or installing the battery.

 When connecting the battery, ensure that the correct polarity is observed (black is negative [-] and red is positive [+]) and that the terminals are securely fastened.
-Crocodile clips must not be used.
+Crocodile clips must be used.

+WARNING

-WARNING: Explosive gases may be present at the battery.
+Explosive gases may be present at the battery.
 Take care to prevent flames and sparks in the vicinity of the battery and do not smoke.

-C) Operation / Servicing
+Operation/Servicing